-Completion of the secondary education and biology majors and passing all state tests, “highly qualifies” one to teach Biology in grades 9-12, including honors and AP courses.
-Graduates are also qualified to teach lower level courses across all the sciences (chemistry, earth and space science, environmental science, and physics) regardless of major.
-This is why all science candidates are required to complete additional coursework beyond the major and demonstrate competence in the core science standards.
+Completion of all program requirements, including passing state tests, “highly qualifies” you to teach the science of your major (biology, chemistry, or physics) at all levels in grades 9-12, including honors and AP courses.
+You are also qualified to teach lower level courses across all the sciences (chemistry, earth and space science, environmental science, and physics) regardless of your major.
+This is why all science candidates, regardless of major, are required to complete additional coursework beyond the major and demonstrate competence in the core science standards.
 To qualify for teaching honors and AP courses in areas of science other than your major, plan on obtaining an additional science content specific endorsement.
-Becoming highly qualified to teach departmentalized grades 6-8 requires a middle school endorsement, which is available only to the graduating classes of 2015 and 2016, due to changes in state law.

 Secondary Education Major/Professional Education (10 units)